3 Reasons to Consolidate Your Higher Ed Service Desks

 Jarod Greene, a leader in the IT service management (ITSM) field, shared his view on this topic within an itSMF USA Higher Education Special Interest Group webinar, Best Practices for IT Service Desk Consolidation.

 Greene describes the overall notion of consolidation as “being the same, even when you can’t be together.”
-This means that regardless of whether you have multiple service desks or one centralized service desk, you need to all be singing from the same hymn sheet and using the same workflow and processes and standard protocols to gain efficiencies, optimize costs, and develop a single source of truth from a data perspective.
+What he means to say is that regardless of whether you have multiple service desks or one centralized service desk, your department needs to be singing from the same hymn sheet and utilizing the same workflows, processes, and standard protocols to maximize efficiencies, optimize costs, and achieve a single source of truth for your data.

-Furthermore, a consolidated IT allows for better allocation of resources and personnel.
-Many staff members across separate service desks will believe their expertise and services cannot be efficiently taught and distributed throughout the IT organization.
-According to Greene, these learning curves are often illusory, and the subsequent structural errors result in costlier calls and wasted resources.
+In addition, a consolidated service desk enables you to better manage and allocate resources and personnel.
+Staff members across separate service desks might believe their expertise and specific services cannot be efficiently learned and provided by anyone in the IT organization.
+According to Greene, these learning curves are often illusory, and the subsequent structural errors can result in costlier calls and wasted resources.

-In addition, a consolidated service desk will be able to accurately portray its performance.
-In a decentralized IT service desk model, data must be collected from the separate databases and finagled into its overall priority and value making for a fragmented picture on performance.
-By consolidating, a single source of truth can be achieved, and performance is real-time and easy to capture and report.
+Furthermore, a consolidated IT service desk makes it easy to track performance.
+In a decentralized service desk model, data must be collected (sometimes manually) from the separate databases and arranged by its overall priority and value, yielding a fragmented picture on performance.
+With a consolidated service desk model, you’ll have a single source of truth from which performance is real-time and easy to capture and report.

 Costs are optimized as: